-(a) WHEN TAKEN.

-- (1) In General.
+- (a) WHEN TAKEN. - (1) In General.
 A party may move that a prospective witness be deposed in order to preserve testimony for trial.
 The court may grant the motion because of exceptional circumstances and in the interest of justice.
-If the court orders the deposition to be taken, it may also require the deponent to produce at the deposition any designated material that is not privileged, including any book, paper, document, record, recording, or data. - (2) Detained Material Witness.
+If the court orders the deposition to be taken, it may also require the deponent to produce at the deposition any designated material that is not privileged, including any book, paper, document, record, recording, or data.

+(2) Detained Material Witness.
+A witness who - (2) Detained Material Witness.
 A witness who is detained under 18 U.S.C. §3144 may request to be deposed by filing a written motion and giving notice to the parties.
 The court may then order that the deposition be taken and may discharge the witness after the witness has signed under oath the deposition transcript.

-(b) Notice.
+(b) NOTICE.